TheWhale01/blog-ideas/content/posts/NixOS.md

 ```
 ## Software development

-For this I need to understand how software development works on NixOS.
+I need to understand how software development works on NixOS.
 It is very simple !
 In the `flake.nix` file you can declare different shells for different use.
 For example you can declare a shell with `nodejs` for web development:

 ```nix
 # flake.nix